oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/newbie.md

 #### Communications

 **Q:** How is location transparency achieved and the communication between WLS instances handled?
-T3s?

-**A:** Inside the Kubernetes cluster, we use the cluster IP (acts as a DNS name) and ingress controller, which allows for the pods with WebLogic Servers to move to different nodes in the Kubernetes cluster and continue communicating with other servers.
+**A:** Inside the Kubernetes cluster, the operator generates a Kubernetes ClusterIP service for each WebLogic Server pod called `DOMAINUID-WEBLOGICSERVERNAME` and for each WebLogic cluster called `DOMAINUID-cluster-CLUSTERNAME`.
+The operator also overrides your WebLogic network listen address configuration to reflect the service names so that you don't need to do this.
+The services act as DNS names, and allow the pods with WebLogic Servers to move to different nodes in the Kubernetes cluster and continue communicating with other servers.

-For T3 communication outside the Kubernetes cluster, we use NodePort and configure a WebLogic channel for T3 RMI.
-See the blog, [T3 RMI Communication for WebLogic Server Running on Kubernetes](https://blogs.oracle.com/weblogicserver/t3-rmi-communication-for-weblogic-server-running-on-kubernetes), which explains RMI T3 communication in detail.
-All QoS are supported for T3 and HTTP communication (SSL, administration port).
+**Q:** How is communication from outside the Kubernetes cluster handled?

+**A:** HTTP communication to your applications from locations outside the cluster is typically accomplished by deploying a load balancer that redirects traffic to your domain's Kubernetes services (the operator automatically deploys these services for you).
+For example, see the Quick Start, [Install the operator and ingress controller]({{< relref "/quickstart/install.md" >}}).

+RMI communication with locations outside of the Kubernetes cluster is typically accomplished by deploying a load balancer or using Kubernetes Node Ports.
+See [External WebLogic clients]({{< relref "/faq/external-clients.md" >}}).

+* Access to arbitrary HTTP applications through a load balancer.
+See [Ingress]({{< relref "/userguide/managing-domains/ingress/_index.md" >}}).
+* Access the WebLogic Server Administration Console through a load balancer.
+See the [Model in Image]({{< relref "/samples/simple/domains/model-in-image/_index.md" >}}) sample.
+* Access the WebLogic Server Administration Console through a Kubernetes NodePort service.
+Run `$ kubectl explain domain.spec.adminServer.adminService.channels`.
+* WebLogic Server Remote Console communication is accomplished by using a load balancer.
+See [Use the Remote Console]({{< relref "/userguide/managing-domains/accessing-the-domain/admin-console.md" >}}).

 **Q:** Are clusters supported on Kubernetes using both multicast and unicast?